 Many server rooms employ liquid cooling in some form or another.
 HVACs / CRACs often use refrigerant to cool the air they put out.
-But typically the term "liquid cooling" is used to describe liquid-cooled racks, in which the same concept of using refrigerant to chill the air output is simply large to the racks themselves.
+But typically the term "liquid cooling" is used to describe liquid-cooled racks, in which the same concept of using a refrigerant to chill the air output is simply large to the racks themselves.

-Most liquid cooled systems involve rack mounted chillers.
+Most liquid-cooled systems involve rack-mounted chillers.
 There are door-mounted liquid cooling systems that cool the air leaving the rack to lower the rack's thermal output to the room.
-There are also liquid cooled systems that fully seal the rack.
+There are also liquid-cooled systems that fully seal the rack.
 These systems have their own heat exchanger to cool air flowing through the system.

-Finally, there are also liquid cooled systems that actually run liquid coolant in tubes on or near gear in the system.
+Finally, there are also liquid-cooled systems that actually run liquid coolant in tubes on or near gear in the system.
 While this sort of system does deliver a maximum amount of cooling potential, it can cost a lot and creates a number of operational issues (including humidity control and problems with scalability).

 The popular plan arranges racks in aisles alternating between facing each other and facing away from each other.
 In the aisles where the racks face each other, cold air is pumped from under the floor and into the air intakes of the racks.
 Hot air is pushed out the backsides of the racks into the aisles where the racks face away from each other.

 You can't afford to wait until a server melts to find out that a part of your server room's temp management system has failed.
 It's expensive both in the cost of gear and potentially the number of clients you may lose due to a service-affecting outage.

 DPS Telecom recommends the NetGuardian 216 series remotes for this reason.
-Each unit has an internal temperature sensor, an external probe sensor and supports two extra general purpose analog inputs.
+Each unit has an internal temperature sensor, an external probe sensor, and supports two extra general-purpose analog inputs.
 Therefore, you can monitor air intake and exhaust, humidity, voltage, or anything else you may be worried about on a rack-to-rack basis.
 Each NetGuardian 216 also supports a number of discrete contacts as well, so you can monitor your gear and environment in your racks with a single, small-form-factor RTU.

 Beyond simple rack monitoring though, you'll need to monitor the server room temperature/environment at large.
 Proper environmental monitoring will clue you into to problems long before they affect service, which will help you improve your uptime.

-You don't want to wait for gear to fail or a full-blown network outage to know your temperature control systems have failed.
+You don't want to wait for the gear to fail or a full-blown network outage to know your temperature control systems have failed.
 With the right reporting and alarm systems, you can catch environmental problems before they result in full-blown failures, maximizing your network's uptime and making your job a whole lot easier.